Candidate persona: what it is and how to create the profile of the ideal candidate

 Improve brand reputation

+Hiring ideal candidates who embrace the culture of the company, who accept job offers because they really want to be part of it, will enable them to become brand ambassadors.
 People who speak positively about their work to everyone they come into contact with, who tend to talk about how they find themselves and what they do on social media, and who consequently become key to implementing an employer branding strategy.

 How to build a candidate persona?

-Another source to address this first step can be the database you have: if for a certain area people have been hired who have done a certain type of training and have a certain educational as well as social background, this is information you can have to build your ideal candidate.
+This is more general information, but no less important and usually comes out of the type of specific request that is made by the manager of a particular team.
+Another source to address this first step can be the database: if for a certain area people have been hired who have done a certain type of training and have a certain educational background, this is information you can have to build your ideal candidate.

-The second step goes further: you need to identify the main character traits of your candidate person: is he/she ambitious?
+The second step goes further: you need to identify the main character traits of your candidate person.
+Is he/she ambitious?
 Individualistic?
 Shy?
 Dynamic?
 A team player?

+If you’re wondering how to get this information, the advice is to do some internal questionnaires and/or talk to people who have successfully held a similar position to the one you’re looking for.
 So talk to people inside the company – or outside, if it’s a new position – and try to figure out what their character traits are, what kind of colleagues they would best work with in a team, and what character traits are most valued in that work context.
 These questions may still be a bit general, but they will help you to get more and more specific.

-The third step of our guide to the candidate person leads instead to identify which skills this person should have – both transversal and hard (i.e. technical-professional skills) – in which areas they should have developed them and what experience they should have had in this regard.
+The third step of this guide to the candidate person leads instead to identify which skills this person should have – both transversal and hard (i.e. technical-professional skills) – in which areas they should have developed them and what experience they should have had in this regard.

 Again, a significant contribution can be made by internal people who have been hired in that role as well as by the future boss or manager to whom this person will have to refer and/or by matching the people hired with their LinkedIn CV/profiles.

-With that done, the next step is just as important and involves goals: in describing the ideal candidate, the recruiter should imagine what reasons this ideal candidate would have to leave their current job, their personal goals, their professional goals, their life inspirations.
+With that done, the next step is just as important and involves goals: in describing the ideal candidate, the recruiter should imagine what reasons this ideal candidate would have to leave their current job, what are their personal goals, their professional goals, their life inspirations.
+Again, it helps to talk to people inside the company.

-Last but not least, hypothesize how their job search takes place and, broadening the field, what their candidate journey is like, i.e. the journey they can take to get to intercept our job offer.
+Last but not least, hypothesize how their job search takes place and, broadening the field, what their candidate journey is like, i.e. the journey they can take to get to intercept your job offer.

 How many candidate personas does a recruiter need?